amnahsiddiqa/ImMSigDb/README.md

 ## Data Updates

 The database follows a biannual update model.
-The last update was made in June 3rd 2024 and a json file for now can be downloaded from untill the dashboard is made avaialible in Sep 2024.
+The last update was made in June 3rd 2024 and json dumps can be downloaded from [here](https://github.com/amnahsiddiqa/ImMSigDb/tree/master/V0.0.0) untill the dashboard is made avaialible in Sep 2024.

 ---